 Indicates that channels 1 and 2 are linked as a stereo pair.
-In link mode input 1 potentiometer controls gain, input 2 potentiometer controls left-to-right balance.
+In link mode the channel 1 potentiometer controls gain, channel 2 potentiometer controls left-to-right balance.
 Inputs can be linked as either a stereo L/R pair or as a a Mid-Side (MS) pair.